jeffThompson/CreativeProgramming1/Week01_DrawingBasics/README.md

 ### DELIVERABLES
 * Sketch that runs at `600x600px` or resizes to fit the browser window
-* Upload link to your code in the `p5.js` editor to Canvas by 11am EST on the due date (if you're working with an external editor, just copy/paste the code into the `P5JS` editor)
+* Upload link to your code in the `p5.js` editor to Canvas by the start of class on the due date (if you're working with an external editor, just copy/paste the code into the `P5JS` editor)

 (If you have any technical issues with the `p5.js` Editor, Canvas, etc don't wait until the last minute!
-Please email me right away or pop into my office hours.
+Please email me right away or pop into my student hours.
 Technical difficulties are not an excuse for late work, plus then you don't figure out what went wrong!)

 ***